Lauremont School

-Lauremont School, formerly Toronto Montessori Schools (TMS), is one of the oldest Montessori schools in Canada.
-Founded by Helma Trass in 1961, it still remains the most well-known Montessori and IB school in Ontario.
+Lauremont School, formerly Toronto Montessori Schools (TMS), is a Montessori and International Baccalaureate school in Ontario, Canada.
+It was founded by Helma Trass in 1961.
 The school moved to Richmond Hill from Toronto in 1964.
-The school's Bayview Campus (18 months to Grade 6 students) and the Elgin Mills Campus (Grades 7 to 12) are located in Richmond Hill, Ontario, Canada.
-The Head of School is currently Mr. Andrew Cross.
-The school's first location was in Toronto, which is why, despite being located now in Richmond Hill, it maintained its name 'Toronto Montessori Schools' until the rebranding in 2024.
+It has two sites, Bayview Campus (18 months to Grade 6 students) and Elgin Mills Campus (Grades 7 to 12).
+The head of school is Andrew Cross.
+The school's first location was in Toronto, which is why, despite now being in Richmond Hill, it maintained its name 'Toronto Montessori Schools' until the rebranding in 2024.

-The Toronto Montessori Institute (TMI) opened in 1971 at Victoria College, University of Toronto and relocated to Richmond Hill in 1980.
+The Toronto Montessori Institute (TMI) opened in 1971 at Victoria College, University of Toronto and moved to Richmond Hill in 1980.
 TMI has closed as of June 30, 2022.

-The Lauremont Lower School is located at 8569 Bayview Avenue and is one of the flagship Montessori schools for students aged 18 months to Grade 6.
-The Lauremont Upper School, which opened its doors in September 2009, is an International Baccalaureate (IB) facility for students in TMS Upper School (Grades 7 to 12) – an IB World School with both the IB Middle Years Programme and the IB Diploma Programme.
-Also located at the Lower School address is the Toronto Montessori Institute (TMI), founded in 1971 and one of the oldest teacher training Montessori schools in Canada.
+The Lauremont Lower School is at 8569 Bayview Avenue and is for students aged 18 months to Grade 6.
+The Lauremont Upper School, which opened in September 2009, is an International Baccalaureate (IB) facility for students in TMS Upper School (Grades 7 to 12) – an IB World School with both the IB Middle Years Programme and the IB Diploma Programme.
+Also located at the Lower School address is the Toronto Montessori Institute (TMI), founded in 1971 and one of the oldest teacher-training Montessori schools in Canada.

-Lauremont School remains a flagship Montessori school (18 months to Grade 6) and IB world school (Grades 7 to 12) and has been internationally recognized since 1961.

-TMS has announced in May 2023 its intention to change its name to "Lauremont School" in September of the 2024-2025 school year.
+TMS announced in May 2023 its intention to change its name to Lauremont School in September of the 2024-2025 school year.
 The "Laure" part of the new name stands for Baccalaureate, and "mont" for Montessori.
 The name change was completed in September 2024.

-Clubs and teams

-At the Bayview Campus there are a large variety of clubs and sports teams including Friends of the Community, the Upper Elementary play, and the Lower Elementary choirs.
-Both the Bayview and Elgin Mills Campus offers a variety of extracurricular activities such as Students for Social Justice to JAM (a cover band).
-College students are required to take part in at least one sport, one arts club/program, and complete a minimum amount of community service hours.

-TMS School is part of SSAF (Small Schools Athletic Federation) and CISAA.
-Competitive sports at TMS include: